Justin-czk/justin-czk.github.io/_posts/2023-01-01-stockMarketPricePrediction.md

 ![Stock Market](/assets/StockMarket-bymaxim-hopman-unsplash.jpg)

 As the coursework to an Artificial Intelligence module, along with my team, I have chosen to try and predict the future prices in the Stock Market.
 Attained A grade using Python to predict future price of stock.
 Used packages such as Tensorflow, Sklearn and Matplotlib.
-Project was done using Python, over Google Colab.
+Project was done over Google Colab.

 I was mainly in charge with the formulation of the method and Neural Networks part of the project.